Domestic violence and abuse

-If you're a woman contact the National Domestic Violence Helpline, (see Domestic violence and abuse - organisations which give information and advicefor their contact details).
+If you're a woman you can call the National Domestic Violence Helpline on 0808 2000 247, (see Domestic violence and abuse - organisations which give information and advice for other ways of contacting them).

 Helpline staff will do their best to find you somewhere safe to stay that night even if the local refuge is full.
 They are also happy to talk about any questions they have about refuges.

-If you're a man, you can get help through a charity called Refuge.
+If you're a man, you can get help from the Men’s Advice Line:

 Going to the local authority or Housing Executive

 Local authorities have a legal duty to provide help to certain people who are homeless or threatened with homelessness.
 You will qualify for help if you are eligible for assistance, legally homeless or threatened with homelessness and not intentionally homeless.
 You must also be in priority need.
 The local authority may also investigate whether you have a local connection with the area.

 You will normally be considered to be legally homeless if it is not reasonable for you to occupy your home because of the risk or fear of domestic violence.

 Local authorities, or the Housing Executive in Northern Ireland, should deal sympathetically with applications from people who are in fear of violence.
 You can ask for a private interview, with someone of the same sex, and can take a friend with you for support.

 The local authority (Housing Executive in Northern Ireland) may have a duty to provide emergency accommodation for you while it decides whether you are legally homeless.